List of assets owned by Warner Bros. Discovery

 Warner Bros.
-Discovery is an American multinational mass media and entertainment conglomerate based in New York City.
-The company works in the following areas: film, television, cable networks and publishing operations.
+Discovery is an American multinational mass media and entertainment conglomerate based in New York City that was founded on April 8, 2022.
+It works in these areas: film, television, cable networks and publishing.

-The following is a list of major assets that are owned by Warner Bros.
+The following is a list of assets that are owned by Warner Bros.
 Discovery.
-As of 2025, the company's assets are reported under two segments: Streaming and Studios (which consists of the film and television studios, alongside the company's consumer products, licensing and publishing divisions as well as HBO, HBO Max and WBD's video game division) and Global Linear Networks (which consists of the company's domestic and international television portfolio including its entertainment, lifestyle, news, sports networks and Discovery+).
+As of 2025, the company's assets are reported under two segments: Streaming and Studios (which consists of the Warner Bros. film and television studios, consumer products, video gaming, licensing and publishing divisions as well as HBO and HBO Max) and Global Linear Networks (which consists of the company's domestic and international television portfolio including its entertainment, lifestyle, news, sports networks and Discovery+).